azadbolour/boardgame/README.md

 Utility libraries used by the Java sub-projects are hosted on _jCenter_ (https://jcenter.bintray.com).
 Make sure your maven settings.xml in $HOME/.m2 configures that repository in its profiles.
-The source for these libraries in open at my github (azadbolour).
+The source for these libraries is open at my github (azadbolour).

 ## Dictionaries

 Please refer to the README file in the dict/ directory.
 One issue to be aware of is that diectionaries are preprocessed to a list of _masked words_, words with blank holes in them.
-Because masked words pre-processing is time-consuming, the masked words file is saved in git, but in zipped form because it is too large for github.
+Because masked word pre-processing is time-consuming, the masked words file is saved in git, but in zipped form because it is too large for github.